herosnowman/simple-wordlist-generator/README.md

 I made this tool for myself, because I was unable to find any other tool similar to this.

 I'm too lazy to make it better.
 Pull requests are welcomed tho.

+# To be implemented in the future perhaps

+- [ ] Use streamreader/writer instead of File.Read Write etc...
+- [ ] Multithreading
+- [ ] Append/prepend numbers
+- [ ] l33tc0de